 Three weeks into a journey from Tahiti to the West Indies, the HMS Bounty is seized in a mutiny led by Fletcher Christian, the master’s mate.
 Captain William Bligh and 18 of his loyal supporters were set adrift in a small, open boat, and the Bounty set course for Tubuai south of Tahiti.

 In December 1787, the Bounty left England for Tahiti in the South Pacific, where it was to collect a cargo of breadfruit saplings to transport to the West Indies.
-There, the breadfruit would serve as food for slaves.
+There, the breadfruit would serve as food for enslaved passengers.
 After a 10-month journey, the Bounty arrived in Tahiti in October 1788 and remained there for more than five months.
-On Tahiti, the crew enjoyed an idyllic life, reveling in the comfortable climate, lush surroundings and the famous hospitality of the Tahitians.
+On Tahiti, the crew enjoyed an idyllic life, reveling in the comfortable climate, lush surroundings and the hospitality of the Tahitians.
 Fletcher Christian fell in love with a Tahitian woman named Mauatua.

 On April 4, 1789, the Bounty departed Tahiti with its store of breadfruit saplings.
 On April 28, near the island of Tonga, Christian and 25 petty officers and seamen seized the ship.
 Bligh, who eventually would fall prey to a total of three mutinies in his career, was an oppressive commander and insulted those under him.
 By setting him adrift in an overcrowded 23-foot-long boat in the middle of the Pacific, Christian and his conspirators had apparently handed him a death sentence.
 By remarkable seamanship, however, Bligh and his men reached Timor in the East Indies on June 14, 1789, after a voyage of about 3,600 miles.
 Bligh returned to England and soon sailed again to Tahiti, from where he successfully transported breadfruit trees to the West Indies.